 Calling the measure an “amnesty-first approach,” Donald Trump announced on September 5, 2017, that he aims to rescind the five-year-old DACA program (Deferred Action for Childhood Arrivals).
 Created by President Barack Obama through an executive order, the immigration policy—slated to phase out in six months—protects people who came to the US as children of undocumented immigrants, preventing their deportations and offering the possibility of legal work.
 This decision, at the very least, will bring heightened uncertainty and fear into the lives of some 800,000 young immigrants—the majority with roots in Latin American countries—who are enrolled in the program.
 At worst, it could mean that many of these young people are driven underground or deported to countries they likely don’t even remember.

-As Trump and congressional Democrats reportedly work to reach an agreement to protect immigrants who are part of DACA, we invited an array of artists with close ties to the border to share responses to the DACA decision and the issues at the heart of our national discourse around immigration.
+Following Trump’s announcement, we invited an array of artists with close ties to the border to share responses to the DACA decision and the issues at the heart of our national discourse around immigration.

 Furniture designer (Casamidy, founded with Anne-Marie Midy)